Marketing evolves fast, and 2026 will be no different. Every year, trends shift as new technologies emerge and consumer behavior adapts.

 Domino’s Pizza uses voice-activated technology to allow customers to place orders via smart speakers

-Example: Domino’s Pizza uses voice-activated technology to allow customers to place orders via smart speakers, creating a more seamless ordering experience.
+Example: Domino’s Pizza utilizes voice-activated technology to enable customers to place orders through smart speakers, resulting in a more seamless ordering experience.

 7. Short-Form Video Content Dominance